neeldc2/SpringJB/README.md

 # SpringJB
-This example shows how to use Annotations @Required and @AutoWire
+This example shows how to use Annotations @Required and @Autowired